Opinion de-polarization in social networks with GNNs: Preliminaries and Problem Definition

 We represent a social network as an undirected graph $G(V, E)$, where $V$ is the set of nodes and $E$ is the set of edges.
 If node $u$ is connected with node $v$ then the tuple $(u, v)\in E$ and $w_{uv}$ is a weight associated with the edge $(u,v)$.
-Additionally, each node has two features.
-Namely, there are two opinions related with each node $i$: the internal opinion $s_i$ and the expressed (or external) opinion $z_i$, based on the Friedkin and Johnsen opinion formation model \cite{friedkin1990social}.
-This is a well studied and commonly used opinion model in the literature \cite{biondi2023dynamics}.

-According to it, every node $i$ in a social network maintains a fixed internal opinion $s_i$\footnote{Fixed internal opinion does not mean that the user doesn't change her beliefs and only is affected in terms of what she expresses.
-Instead, it tries to capture some biases and the various psychological factors, background, education, origin etc. that make some users more or less ``pliable'' to peers' opinions}, while she updates her external opinion $z_i$ based on the following rule:
+We assume the well-studied Friedkin-Johnsen (FJ) opinion formation model \cite{friedkin1990social}, where each node $i$ has two ``features''~\cite{biondi2023dynamics}.
+The \emph{external} (or \emph{expressed}) opinion $z_i$ essentially captures how the node is perceived by its peers, based e.g. on the polarity of content circulated by $i$.
+The \emph{internal} opinion $s_i$ captures the user's personal biases and deeply held beliefs.
+In the FJ model, the latter is assumed unchanged (at least over the time scales of interest) and can be perceived as the ``stubborness'' of that node.
+The expressed opinion, on the other hand, evolves over time, influenced by the peers's expressed opinion according to the following formula:.

-The expressed opinion $z_i$ of node $i$ represents a compromise between the persistent value of $s_i$ and the expressed opinions of others to whom $i$ is connected \cite{bindel2015bad}.
-Both $s_i$ and $z_i$ take values in the range [-1, +1] where +1 implies complete agreement while -1 complete disagreement with a topic (for example COVID19 vaccination).
-The expressed opinion is the actual opinion of the user and according to the FK model it depends both on her ``environment'' and internal biases that she has.
+Both $s_i$ and $z_i$ take values in the range $[-1, +1]$ where $+1$ implies complete agreement while $-1$ complete disagreement with a topic (for example COVID19 vaccination).

-It has been shown that if every person $i$ updates her opinion based on Equation $\ref{eqn:FK}$, then the expressed opinions converge to a unique opinion vector $\mathbf{z^{ss}}$, where each component $z_i^{ss}$ is the opinion of user $i$ at the equilibrium \cite{matakos2017measuring}.
-The steady state vector $\mathbf{z^{ss}}$ can be computed by running the evolution process until convergence or by solving the following linear system \cite{bindel2015bad}:
+It has been shown that if every person $i$ updates her opinion based on $\eqref{eqn:FK}$, then the expressed opinions converge to a unique opinion vector $\mathbf{z^{\mathrm{eq}}}$, where each component $z_i^{\mathrm{eq}}$ is the opinion of user $i$ at the equilibrium \cite{matakos2017measuring}.
+The steady state vector $\mathbf{z^{\mathrm{eq}}}$ can be computed either by running the evolution process until convergence or by solving the following linear system \cite{bindel2015bad}:

-In the above $L$ is the weighted Laplacian matrix defined as:
+where $L$ is the weighted Laplacian matrix defined as:

 and $\mathbf{I}$ is the identity matrix. $\mathbf{L + I}$ is invertible as a positive definite matrix.
-Notice that based on \cref{eqn:Equilibrium} the steady state vector $\mathbf{z^{ss}}$ depends only on the internal opinions $\mathbf{s}$ and the Laplacian matrix $\mathbf{L}$ of the underlying graph.
+Notice that based on \eqref{eqn:Equilibrium} the steady state vector $\mathbf{z^{\mathrm{eq}}}$ depends only on the internal opinions $\mathbf{s}$ and the Laplacian matrix $\mathbf{L}$ of the underlying graph.